 The conclusion that can be drawn is that provisions of the Asylum Act and RSW do not recognise the actual needs of both asylum seekers and persons granted asylum as a member of a particularly underprivileged group.
 The main reason for this claim lies in the fact that asylum seekers and persons granted asylum who are accommodated in Asylum Centres and who do not have sufficient means of livelihood are not eligible for social allowances.

-At the time of writing of this report, the highest possible amount of social welfare that may be paid on a monthly basis is around 18,000 RSD / 155 €.
+As of March 2022, the highest possible amount of social welfare that may be paid on a monthly basis is around 18,000 RSD / 155 €.
 The amount is by no means sufficient to enable recipients to live even a modest existence in Serbia, but it is no less than may otherwise be provided to citizens of Serbia.

 Article 52 and 67 Asylum Act.